felixelex/trajnetplusplusbaselines/README.rst

 Generative Models
 -----------------

 Generative Models can generate multimodal output, useful to capture the diverse possibilities of future trajectories.
 The basic idea is that given a past trajectory, there exist multiple possibilities for plausible future trajectories.
+There are usually two players: the generator and the discriminator.
+The generator is going to produce several trajectories and the discriminator will be judging if this the real trajectory (grorundtruth) or a fake trajectory.
+That way the generator is going to be trained to produce plausible trajectories.
 In the method we want to apply, we use a two-stage process: In a first step we predict the final destination of each actor in a given scene (called goal).
-Than, in a second step, the goal coordinates are used to predict possible trajectories leading to these goals.
+Then, in a second step, the goal coordinates are used to predict possible trajectories leading to these goals.
 Doing so, we hope to achieve good scores for the FDE without increasing the collision rate.
 The overall idea has been visualized by Dendorfer et al.:

 .. raw:: html